seojuice

 Internal linking is different—it sits between content, crawl structure, and rankings.
 The wrong version says, “link every matching keyword.”
 That creates repeated anchors, ugly UX, and pages that look machine-decorated.
 The better version finds under-linked pages that matter, suggests relevant source pages, varies anchors, respects page priority, shows what changed, and measures impressions and clicks afterward.

 This is why seojuice.com focuses so much on workflow intelligence around internal links.
-The point is not to throw links at every keyword.
-The point is to surface the work a good SEO would have looked for anyway, then make it faster to approve, ship, and measure.
+It surfaces the work a good SEO would have looked for anyway, then makes it faster to approve, ship, and measure; that loop is what our automated internal links feature is built around.

 A good internal-linking automation setup should answer seven questions: